-When coronavirus hit the headlines, scammers didn’t waste any time finding new ways to take advantage.
-From urging people to buy overpriced or fake goods online like vaccines and facemasks, to targeting vulnerable people on the doorstep.
-Ultimately, criminals want to gather as much personal information as possible so they can steal identities.
-Here are some coronavirus scams to be aware of that are active right now.
+When coronavirus hit the headlines, scammers didn’t waste any time finding ways to take advantage.
+From urging people to buy fake goods online like vaccines and facemasks, to targeting vulnerable people on the doorstep.
+Here are some of the scams that are active right now.

-There have been reports of fake messages from Gov.uk about tax refunds, MOT extensions, benefits payments and fines.
-The messages are designed to entice you to click on a link or call a number that will divert you to a fake website or call centre where criminals will try to get your personal information.
+Fake messages from Gov.uk have been doing the rounds offering tax refunds, benefit payments and fines.
+The messages are designed to entice you to click on a link or call a number that will take you to a fake website or call centre where criminals will try to get you to enter your personal information.

 Be careful where you get information about coronavirus.
 Only use government and NHS websites or reputable news outlets for the latest coronavirus information.

 Lots of new groups popped up during the pandemic and, while most had good intentions, not all were genuine.